SimonKab/PlainVKMessanger/README.md

 # PlainVKMessanger

-Plain messanger for vk without stories, news, music, streams, groups and other stuff I've never used.
+Plain messanger for vk which let you only messaging.
+There is nothing to distract you from communication.
+There are no stories, news, music, streams, groups and other stuff I've never used.
 Only messaging with friends

 Inspired by Telegram and Kate Mobile

 ## Features:

-* authorization (may be also registration)
+* authorization
 * list of conversations
 * chat
 * list of friends
-* search by conversations, chat messages, firends
+* search by conversations, chat messages, friends
 * edit/delete messages
 * sound notification
 * view user profile

 ## If i have time:
-* video/music in chat
+* video in chat
 * searching new friends

 ## Technology: